HUST-OS/xv6-k210/README.md

 - [X] Steady keyboard input(k210)

 ## TODO
-Fix the bugs of U-mode exception caught by RUSTSBI.
+Fix the bugs of U-mode exception on k210.